abhimehro/Hydrograph_Versus_Seatek_Sensors_Project/docs/README.md

 ## Usage:

-1. Place raw Excel files in the `data/raw/` directory.
+1. Place Excel files in the `data` directory.

 2. Run the main script: